 On a very special episode of 5 Questions, ENX2 Photographer and Graphic Designer Keith R. Stevenson sits down with ENX2 Social Media Assistant Mariah Curtis and talks Facebook, Twitter, and the digital landscape of modern marketing.

 Keith R. Stevenson: Hello and welcome to Five Questions With ENX2.
-My name is Keith R. Stevenson, photographer, and designer and a newcomer to the world of digital marketing.
+My name is Keith R. Stevenson, photographer, designer and a newcomer to the world of digital marketing.
 I have a lot of questions about the ins and outs of the business, so I’m sitting down with a member of the ENX2 team to pick their brains to learn more about this dynamic industry.
 And today is a very special episode because I am joined by Social Media Assistant Mariah Curtis.
 Thank you for joining us here today, Mariah.

 Mariah Curtis: Thank you, Kieth.
 Thank you very much for having me.